So you want to install a reclaimed wood ceiling in your home? Today we’re breaking down how to install a reclaimed wood ceiling in five easy steps!

 - Let the wood dry out after it’s been washed.
 This ensures that there won’t be any rot from the wood.

 - Treat the wood for insects.
-There’s a number of ways to do this, but one that’s quick and easy is putting together a borax and water mixture to spray down the wood.
+There are several ways to do this, but one quick and easy way is putting together a borax and water mixture to spray down the wood.

-For more tips on cleaning and prepping the wood, you can read more here.
+You can read more here for tips on cleaning and prepping the wood.

-After the wood is cleaned, you can mill it to whatever size you’d like.
+After cleaning the wood, you can mill it to whatever size you’d like.
 The milling process might take a few tools and some skill, but here’s a great video example of how you can clean and mill your own reclaimed wood.

-After your wood is prepped and ready for install, you’ll need to prepare your ceiling.
-There are a few different ways that you can do this, but we’re going to show you the way that we find most effective.
-Here’s the step by step breakdown of preparing your ceiling.
+After your wood is prepped and ready for installation, you’ll need to prepare your ceiling.
+There are a few different ways you can do this, but we’ll show you the way that we find most effective.
+Here’s the step-by-step breakdown of preparing your ceiling.

 - Locate all the wires, vents, and other obstructions in the ceiling.
 You’ll need to cut plywood and your reclaimed wood around these obstructions.

-- You’ll need to mark each of the ceiling studs where you can nail.
+- You’ll need to mark each ceiling studs where you can nail.
 Do this by using a stud finder and a chalk line so that you know exactly where they are.

 - Nail plywood sheets to the ceiling.
-Be sure that you’re nailing each of these sheets to the studs in the ceiling so that they’ll stay in place.
+Be sure you’re nailing each of these sheets to the studs in the ceiling so they’ll stay in place.

 - Paint the plywood sheets black.
-This doesn’t need to be perfect, but it is good to get a good consistent coat on the ceiling.
-We recommend doing this in case of cracks or holes in the paneling (which would be characteristics of the reclaimed wood), the color underneath (the plywood) doesn’t poke through and results in an undesirable look.
+This doesn’t need to be perfect, but getting a good consistent coat on the ceiling is good.
+We recommend doing this in case of cracks or holes in the paneling (which would be characteristics of the reclaimed wood).
+The color underneath (the plywood) won’t poke through and results in an undesirable look.

 After you’ve completed those five steps, you can move to the installation process.

 Installing the reclaimed wood might be one of the easiest parts of the entire process.
 As long as you have all of the studs properly marked out on the plywood, you’ll be able to install the reclaimed wood planks quickly.
-To ensure that you’ll be able to nail the boards all equally, you’ll need to place them vertically against the studs.
+To ensure that you can nail the boards equally, you’ll need to place them vertically against the studs.

 5 Clean Up and Enjoy Your Space